 Aspen, Colorado is known for its opulence: pristine yet rugged ski conditions and luxe après dining come winter; extraordinary culinary and outdoor events like the Food & Wine classic come summer; and a small airport with private jets dotting a runway sheltered by mountains year-round.
 (It’s no wonder A-list celebs flock there!)

 Check in to the historic Hotel Jerome (pictured above, left) in downtown Aspen and you’ll be greeted with a small glass of liquid chlorophyll water, which is said to help transport oxygen throughout your body (something your body struggles to do in high altitudes).
 That’s just one of the many ways this posh establishment caters to the outdoor enthusiast.
 The hotel sets up all sort of adventures for guests, like glamping (glamorous camping—yes, please!) trips and Rocky Mountain hikes paired with gourmet lunches.
 (The Jerome is just one of many Hotels That Put Fitness First.)

 The Limelight Hotel (pictured above, right), the sister property to the famed Little Nell, is a perfect place to park it for a few days this spring too.
 And it won't break the bank!
 Just steps from Aspen mountain, the property is also owned by Aspen Skiing Co., which means you've got all of the pros on hand to help you plan every outdoor adventure imaginable from bike rides to SUP.
 (In the winter, hotel guests can take part in a program called "First Tracks," where you ski the mountain before it opens!)
 The Limelight is environmentally-, pet-, and kid-friendly, and also hosts fun nightly events like beer and distillery dinners right on site.
 What's not to love?

-Stay in Shape
+Stay In Shape

 Want to hike instead of bike?
-Ute Trail (pictured above, second from the right) isn’t for the faint of heart—it’s steady, mile-long uphill hike with switchbacks, 1,000 vertical feet to a rock outcropping.
+Ute Trail (pictured above) isn’t for the faint of heart—it’s steady, mile-long uphill hike with switchbacks, 1,000 vertical feet to a rock outcropping.
 The view is worth the trek though!
-And easier trails like Hunter Creek (above, far right), which is 6.5 miles one way, will knock out your 10,000 steps, taking you through alpine meadows and abandoned cabins, with altitudes reaching up to 10,400 feet!
+And easier trails like Hunter Creek, which is 6.5 miles one way, will knock out your 10,000 steps, taking you through alpine meadows and abandoned cabins, with altitudes reaching up to 10,400 feet!

 Fuel Your Trip